Optimal Model Performance

 ## [1] 1.099824

 This number is not coincidental.
-Previously, we showed the existence of the irreducible error due to randomness in \(Y\) - in our case, this randomness has been added artificially as a random noise with variance 1 - hence we obtain approximately this value.
+Previously, we showed the existence of the irreducible error due to randomness in

 How do the prediction error change when the complexity of the model changes?